jhwangit128/jhwangit128.github.io/README.md

 I wanted to add something that I've learned during this program as much as possible.
 From FOR LOOP to Ajax.

-I included image carousel as a complex UI
+I added an image carousel for users to look through the images of random drinks.

 # LINK TO MY LIVE SITE